ebelious/Self-Hosted/SOC-Stack.md

 sudo apt-mark hold graylog-server
 ```

-Now we will creata a password for the admin user and also generate a hash.
+Now we will create a password for the admin user and also generate a hash.
 May be good to put these in a text editor

 password secret
 ```